Physical activity for health and vitality

 Picture 3.
 The lower part of the weekly physical activity recommendation for over 65 year-olds.

 Breaks to sedentary behaviour

-- Movement activates your muscles, reduces the strain on your body and advances the wellbeing of your musculoskeletal system.
+- Movement activates your muscles, reduces strain on your body and improves the well-being of your musculoskeletal system.

 - Choose e.g. taking breaks from sitting, working in a standing position or engaging in break exercise.